luisliuchao/country-select/README.md

 ## To Do
-1. include flag-icon-css
-2. include react-virtualized
+1. include react-virtualized or react-virtual-list